cudoventures/cudos-network-docs/src/docs/node-setup/README.md

 ---
-title: Become a Validator
+title: Setup a Cudos Node
 ---

-# How to run a Validator node
+## How to run a Validator node

 As explained in the article [Types of Nodes](src/docs/learn-cudos/overview/types-of-nodes.md) there are three types of nodes: Full, Sentry, and Seed node.